syncfusion-content/wpf-docs/wpf/PDF/Color-Space.md

 pdfDocument.Save("Output.pdf")

 pdfDocument.Close(True)
+{% endhighlight %}

-> _Note: You can change the color space as many times as you wish, however, you cannot alternate the color space for objects that have saved before._
+> Note: You can change the color space as many times as you wish, however, you cannot alternate the color space for objects that have saved before.

 Barcode